 On the Review page of the Create Stack wizard, review the information you have provided, and then click Create.

 ormjob20190919165004).
 Periodically monitor the progress of the job until it is finished.
 If an email address is associated with your user profile, you will receive an email notification.
 In the Application Information tab, you can directly access the OCI resources using the WebLogic instance IP and the bastion instance IP.

 Note:If there is an error during the creation of the stack, the compute, network, and other resources in the stack are not automatically deleted.
 If you want to delete the failed stack, see Delete a Domain.

 Access and manage your new domain after creating a stack with Oracle WebLogic Server for Oracle Cloud Infrastructure.

 - View and manage the cloud resources that were created to support your domain.
 See View the Cloud Resources for a Domain.

 - Use the WebLogic Server administration console to configure your domain.
 Create data sources, JMS modules, Coherence clusters, and so on, or deploy applications.
 See Access the WebLogic Console.

-- Access the sample application that's deployed to your cluster.
+- Access the sample application that's deployed to your domain.
 See Access the Sample Application.

 - Troubleshoot a problem with your new stack.
 See Stack Creation Failed.